tzapio/tzap/README.md

 tzap init

 # Do a git add <file> then do:
-tzap semantic:gitcommit
+tzap commit

 # Adapt below to your project!
-tzap embeddingprompt outputfile.txt "can you add a tzap cli command that enables users \
+tzap prompt outputfile.txt "can you add a tzap cli command that enables users \
 to generate code based on the users code without requiring them to manage prompts themselves? \
 Utilize Tzap embedding search."
 ```